Charm of the Cliffs: Puffins in their Natural Habitat

 Breiðafjörður Bay

 Their Puffin tour starts in Stykkishólmur where you will sail to the island of Elliðaey, which is s the main settlement for puffins on the bay.
-The island is packed with puffins, and during high puffin season around the middle of July, there are about 2000 couples nesting on the island.
+The island is packed with puffins, and during high puffin season around the middle of July, about 2000 couples are nesting on the island.

 Elliðaey is a lovely island that was inhabited until the year 1950.
 Marvel at the buildings, which include a house, barn, and lighthouse.
 The trip is perfect for photographers and those who want to snag a picture of the puffins.
-Luckily the boat can get extremely close to the cliffs of the island without disturbing them.
+Luckily the boat can get extremely close to the island's cliffs without disturbing them.
 You may even spot dolphins, eagles, and seals on your trip back too.

 Tjörnes Peninsula

 Located on the 196-foot cliffs of the Tjörnes peninsula in Northern Iceland is a big settlement of puffins.
 You can view them by taking a quick fifteen-minute hike to the outermost tip of Tjörnes called Voladalstorfa.
 These cliffs are famous in general for their remarkable features.
-They are multi-colored and layered and the surrounding area is rich in two-million-year-old fossils.
+They are multi-colored and layered, and the surrounding area is rich in two-million-year-old fossils.

 Dyrhólaey